BJP Leaders Deny but Demonetisation wasn’t a Secret

-In a discussion with NDTV during the Hindustan Times Leadership Summit, Power Minister reiterated that the entire cabinet remained in dark regarding the demonetisation drive of the Modi government and Arun Jaitley, the Finance Minister, kept the entire exercise as a secret and caught them in surprise by this decision.
+In a discussion with NDTV during the Hindustan Times Leadership Summit, Power Minister Pijush Goyal reiterated that the entire cabinet remained in dark regarding the demonetisation drive of the Modi government and Arun Jaitley, the finance minister, kept the entire exercise secret and caught them in surprise by this decision.

-This is the official version of the narrative that the mainstream media made us gulp since the evening of 8th November and the entire nation was made to believe that the Modi government kept the entire demonetisation exercise secret from even the BJP leaders.
-Though we have seen BJP leaders tweeting the pictures of the new Rs 2000 denomination before the money was released, or even BJP leaders either getting caught with Rs 4 crore of new currency notes or youth leaders of the saffron party in Salem, who claimed he will love to stand in the queue for the nation, getting caught with Rs 20 lakh of cash in new currency notes when the entire country and its poor people are reeling in a cash crisis, yet we were compelled by the corporate media to accept the assertion of the Modi government in utmost good faith.
+This is the official version of the narrative that the mainstream media made us gulp since the fateful evening of 8 November and the entire nation was made to believe that the Modi government kept the entire demonetisation exercise secret from even the BJP leaders.
+Though we have seen BJP leaders tweeting the pictures of the new Rs 2,000 denomination note before the currency was officially released, or even BJP leaders either getting caught with Rs 4 crore of new currency notes or youth leaders of the saffron party in Salem, who claimed he will love to stand in the queue for the nation, getting caught with Rs 20 lakh of cash in new currency notes when the entire country and its poor people are reeling in a cash crisis, yet we were compelled by the corporate media to accept the assertion of the Modi government in utmost good faith.

 Demonetisation of Rs 500 and Rs 1000 currency notes was never a secret for black money hoarders

-We never asked how did the Prime Minister and his party colleagues utilise their access to the knowledge of the events to unfurl and how did they manage to sort their cash worries?
-The nation to which Prime Minister Modi broadcasts his thoughts through a one-way radio programme is still not aware of the very uncomfortable fact that the Modi government and its corporate media buddies are trying to conceal – the decision of demonetisation was out, and it was out long back in April.
+We never asked how did the prime minister and his party colleagues utilise their access to the knowledge of the events to unfurl and how did they manage to sort their personal cash worries?
+The nation, to which Prime Minister Narendra Modi broadcasts his thoughts through a one-way radio programme, is still not aware of the very uncomfortable fact that the Modi government and its corporate media buddies are trying to conceal – the decision of demonetisation was out, and it was out long back in April 2016.
 The source of this information isn’t from any conspiracy theory monger, but from the very top echelon of the corporate news hierarchy, the Times Group.

-When Goyal in his official capacity as a minister is speaking something in a public forum like the HT Leadership Summit then the words must be counted as official statement, which, in this case, amounts to blatant lying as when such rumours, which were even known to the public sector banks, were making rounds seven months before the demonetisation exercise was revealed then how can Mr Goyal and his cabinet colleagues, who are close to the industry barons and corporate tycoons, remain in dark about such a probability?
+When Mr Goyal, in his official capacity as a minister, is speaking something in a public forum like the HT Leadership Summit, then the words must be counted as official statement, which, in this case, amounts to blatant lying as when such rumours, which were even known to the public sector banks, were making rounds seven months before the demonetisation exercise, then how can Mr Goyal and his cabinet colleagues, who are close to the industry barons and corporate tycoons, remain in dark about such a probability?
 It can’t be possible for the government top bosses to not know something that is affecting the economy and if the government came to know about the leak of information at such an early stage then what were the steps that it took to control the leak and do a course correction by changing the strategy?
 Mr Goyal and his colleagues may simply say they do not subscribe to Times of India!

-If the government did not change its strategy and plan of action even after the information of its clandestine action plan to demonetise the currency notes of Rs 500 and Rs 1000 got leaked to unscrupulous elements months before the implementation, then it clearly signals that the Modi government is hand-in-glove with the black money hoarders, as the opposition is alleging.
+If the government did not change its strategy and plan of action even after the information of its clandestine action plan to demonetise the currency notes of Rs 500 and Rs 1000 was leaked to unscrupulous elements, months before the implementation, then it clearly signals that the Modi government is hand-in-glove with the black money hoarders, as the opposition is alleging.
 Then it clearly signals that the entire demonetisation exercise is not targeted at eliminating black money hoarded in cash, rather inflate the deposit ratio in the banks and revive their funding capacity using the public deposits.
-This money, in this era of lowered interest rates, will flow fast to the corporate houses that are fined a hefty penalty of Rs 500 for using the image of Prime Minister in their commercial ads.
-Though the money will go from the public sector banks as loan towards the “development of the nation” by the corporate houses, they will soon end up as Non Performing Assets or bad loans for the banks and in some years they will be written off.
+This money, in this era of lowered interest rates, will flow fast to the corporate houses.
+Though the money will go from the public sector banks as loan towards the ‘development of the nation’ by the corporate houses, they will soon end up as Non Performing Assets or bad loans for the banks and in some years they will be written off.
 A good plan to assist the corporate houses to earn an immense profit using the money of the common people.
-Modi will surely try to blend the draconian Land Acquisition Act drafted in 2015 with his upcoming “crusade” against benami land and property by packaging it in the usual “nationalist” and “patriotic” box manufactured by the Nagpur based RSS.
+Modi will surely try to blend the draconian Land Acquisition Act drafted in 2015 with his upcoming ‘crusade’ against benami land and property by packaging it in the usual ‘nationalist‘ and ‘patriotic‘ box manufactured by the Nagpur based RSS.

 Goyal irked by Krugman’s criticism